-2023 Gatorland opens a new attraction - Croc Rock - A Three-In-One Adventure.
-Guests experience the challenge of rock climbing, the excitement of crossing a 150-foot swing bridge, and the thrill of ziplining all in one.
+A new adventure challenge experience is added to the park.
+Gatorland's - Croc Rock - A Three-In-One Adventure that takes fun to new heights.
+Guests experience the challenge of rock climbing, the excitement of crossing a 150-ft swing bridge, and the thrill of ziplining all in one.